 Having implemented PM3 in many organisations, we have found that the following approach is successful in ensuring that project managers embrace their PPM tool.

-Establish a reporting drumbeat.
-This was a feature of a previous blog.
+- Establish a reporting drumbeat.
 If the project managers know the weekly, monthly reporting cycle or ‘drumbeat’ as we call it, this helps establish the PPM tool

 Change Management and PPM